xmartlabs/xmartlabs.github.io/_posts/2016-03-07-networking-with-rxswift.md

 {% endhighlight %}

-### 5. Service classes

-Now we are going to define a class that encapsulates the services call through our NetworkManager.
+To simplify the code that will invoke our services we are going to add a helper function to our type `NetworkRouteType` as shown below:

 {% highlight swift %}

-public class RepositoriesService {
+extension NetworkRouteType {

-    func fetchAll() -> Observable<[Repository]> {
+    func observe<T: Decodable where T == T.DecodedType>(scheduler: ImmediateSchedulerType = MainScheduler.instance) -> Observable<T> {
-        return Observable.create() { observer in
-            NetworkManager.request(Repositories.FetchAll)
+        return NetworkManager.request(self)
             .validate()
-                # `rx_objectCollection` will return an Observable instance of a collection of repositories.
-Repositories are decoded by Argo.
-                .rx_objectCollection()
-                # Whenever a service returns an error we want to log it.
-We are adding a generic handler that will do that and other tasks if needed
-                # `doOnError` is an extension to RxSwift that allow us to easily add an action that will be executed if the sequence fails
+            .rx_object()
+            .observeOn(scheduler)
             .doOnError(NetworkManager.generalErrorHandler)
-                .subscribe(observer)
     }
-    }

-    func get(ownerId: Int, repoId: Int) -> Observable<Repository> {
-        return Observable.create() { observer in
-            NetworkManager.request(Repositories.Get(ownerId: ownerId, repoId: repoId))
+    func observe<T: Decodable where T == T.DecodedType>(scheduler: ImmediateSchedulerType = MainScheduler.instance) -> Observable<[T]> {
+        return NetworkManager.request(self)
             .validate()
-                # `rx_object` will return an Observable instance of a single repository.
-                .rx_object()
+            .rx_objectCollection()
+            .observeOn(scheduler)
             .doOnError(NetworkManager.generalErrorHandler)
-                .subscribe(observer)
     }

 }

-}

 {% endhighlight %}

-### 6. Invoking our networking layer from a client view controller
+### 5. Invoking our networking layer

+With our networking layer implemented, we are in conditions to start performing networking requests in an simple way.
+Take a look to the code snippet belown:

 {% highlight swift %}